Save Indonesian Endangered Species

 Reforestation - restoring habitat

 Our major reforestation work is in Way Kambas National Park Sumatra.
-We also support smaller projects at Lamandau in Kalimantan.
 Our projects are long-term with a target of 20 years to ensure maximum success.
 Reforestation projects require constant policing, rapid fire fighting responses, ongoing seed collection and water supply for seedlings.
+To date we have supported the planting of close to 2 million trees and a further 3 million through self propagation in protected regeneration areas.

 Please DONATE